emilyantosch/shc_pr3_vl/databases/slides_7/main.typ

   #heading(numbering: none)[Projection]
   #info[
     - The degree of the result is equal to the number of attributes in attribute list
-    - If the attribute list includes only non-key attributes of 𝑅, duplicate tuples are likely to occur
+    - If the attribute list includes only non-key attributes of $R$, duplicate tuples are likely to occur
       - The Projection removes any duplicate tuples, so, the result of the Projection is a set of distinct tuples, and hence a valid relation
-    - The number of tuples in a relation resulting from a Projection is always less than or equal to the number of tuples in 𝑅
+    - The number of tuples in a relation resulting from a Projection is always less than or equal to the number of tuples in $R$
   ]
 ]